akhilsaivenkata/aws-three-tier-web-architecture/README.md

-# AWS Three Tier Web Architecture Workshop
+# AWS Three Tier Web Architecture Project

 ## Description
 This project is a hands-on implementation of a three-tier web architecture in AWS, utilizing application code provided by the AWS workshop.
 Throughout this process, I manually built the necessary components and configurations to deploy this architecture in an available and scalable manner.